Our History

 The Fortson family in 1971

 Michael speaks Swahili and Dorris can “get along” she says.
 They are at home in a culture where the electricity goes out regularly, water is turned off without warning and the internet is down about as much as it is up.
-They love the Tanzanian people, the culture, the food and as grandparents of eight of their own they love the babies of Neema.
+They love the Tanzanian people, the culture, the food and as grandparents of nine of their own and one great grandbaby, they love the babies of Neema.

 History